-Virginia Gay stars as a frontier heroine like no other in this raw, reimagined take on an MGM musical classic
+Virginia Gay stars as a frontier heroine like no other in this raw, reimagined take on a Warner Bros musical classic

 It was near impossible to get a ticket to the Hayes Theatre production of Calamity Jane as soon as it opened.
 Thanks to hilarious and immersive staging, and a brilliantly funny performance from Virginia Gay, the show attracted rave reviews and word of mouth so strong that the entire season sold out in just a few days.

 Thankfully Belvoir is bringing the show back to their bigger theatre with its original cast.

 Read our four-star review of the original Hayes Theatre season:

 Musical theatre is almost embarrassingly sincere.
 While there are exceptions, on the whole its resolutely innocent humour and reverence for even the corniest, most dated classics can make it hard to get on board the all-singing, all-dancing, all-feeling train.

 One of the worst examples of the genre is Calamity Jane, the cringe-worthy little sister to Annie Get Your Gun.
 Originally a movie musical vehicle for Doris Day back in 1953 it’s a sweet little Western about a real-life rough and tumble woman, though the musical removes any remaining traces of grit from her story; she learns to become more of a “lady” so she can be happy in love.
 It’s toothless and meandering and too cute for words; while it was adapted for the stage in the early 1960s, not even Broadway, the natural home of musical theatre cheese, has ever put Calamity Jane in one of its theatres.

 Thankfully, Richard Carroll’s new production of the show (which was originally conceived as a staged reading as part of the Neglected Musicals series) has no interest in worshipping the old bird.
 He and his cast give the show as much respect as it deserves in 2017: very little.